MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 #                   Publish Model as a Service                          #
 ##########################################################################

+# Generate a unique serviceName for demos and assign to variable serviceName
+serviceName <- paste0("transmission", round(as.numeric(Sys.time()), 0))

 # Publish as service using `publishService()` function from `mrsdeploy`
 # package.
-Name service "mtService" and provide unique version number.
+Use the name variable and provide unique version number.
 # Assign service to the variable `api`
 api <- publishService(
-  "mtService",
+  serviceName,
   code = manualTransmission,
   model = carsModel,
   inputs = list(hp = "numeric", wt = "numeric"),